-See below the Berg Timer compared to total solar flares for 2011, 2012, 2013.
+Below the Berg Timer is compared to total solar flares for 2011, 2012, 2013.
 Solar flares are most probable during the low BT points just before and after strong BT.
-This is consistent with the study above.

-See above the major flare events occurring just before and after the strongest BT days in 2013, late April, late June, three in August, mid October, early November, early January, etc. The strongest daily BT of 2013 was on November 8.
-The year's first Winter storm crosses U.S. Nov.
-5 to 10.
-Strongest solar flare of the year on Nov.
+Above also in red are the major flare events.
+The strongest daily BT of 2013 was on November 8.
+The year's first Winter storm crossed U.S. Nov.
+5 to 10 and the strongest solar flare of the year on Nov.
 5. Strongest Typhoon ever recorded on Nov.
 7.

 "A massive solar flare erupted from the sun on Tuesday (Jan.
 7, ), rising up from what appears to be one of the largest sunspot groups seen on the star's surface in a decade, NASA officials say." source: www.space.com

 2005 Solar Flares